 Always ensure you have the resources to fly commercially and book somewhere to stay.
 While Space A is clearly amazing, even if you manage to travel to your location, there is no guarantee that you will get a Space A flight back home, so always be prepared to book a last minute flight or hotel.
 Sandboxx Travel can help with all and any last minute situations!

 Pro’s and Cons of using Space A Travel

-- It’s free/ very cheap – Obviously the main perk of Space A flights is that it can save you thousands on flights whether you fly within Continental America or if you fly overseas.
+- It’s free/ very cheap – Obviously the main perk of Space A flights is that it can save you thousands on flights whether you fly within the continental U.S. or if you fly overseas.

-- Adventurous – For those who aren’t dependent on destination, Space A flying can mean traveling to places you never thought you’d go on anything from a comfortable commercial plane to a cargohold of a plane transporting equipment.
+- Adventurous – For those who aren’t dependent on destination, Space A flying can mean traveling to places you never thought you’d go on anything from a comfortable commercial plane to the cargo-hold of a plane transporting equipment.

 - Difficult to organize – Probably the main disadvantage of Space A Travel is that due to the nature of military flights, you won’t be able to plan trips in advance, by time or location which can be frustrating.